thiagohgmello1/molecular_dynamic/README.md

 # molecular_dynamic
-Project to delevop a python script to molecular dynamic.
+Project to delevop a C++ script to molecular dynamic.